-Third, on the basis of these logistics regression models I carry out a simple standardization exercise.
+Third, on the basis of these logistic regression models, I carry out a simple standardization exercise.
 I apply the coefficients estimated from the 2012 NSECE to the population from the 1990 NCCS sample.
-This approach, which builds on previous work in the sociology of the family decomposing changes over time in time use (e.g., Sandberg & Hofferth, 2001), addresses the counterfactual posed above: how would rates of nonstandard and variable work have changed if the population's characteristics and occupational distribution had stayed fixed?
+This approach builds on previous analyses of temporal changes in time use (e.g., Sandberg and Hofferth 2001) and addresses the counterfactual posed above: how would rates of nonstandard and variable work have changed if the population's characteristics and occupational distribution had remained fixed?
 The differences between the counterfactual rate and the observed rates allow for assessment of the net structural and relational changes over time.
 Differences between the observed 1990 rate and the counterfactual rate reflect net relational changes: if working conditions had generally improved, we would expect to see fewer such schedules (more if conditions had worsened).
 Differences between the observed 2012 rate and the counterfactual rate, by contrast, represent the net structural change.
-If the distribution of jobs and workers saw a net improvement over time, the observed 2012 rate would be lower than the counterfactual rate (higher if there had been a net worsening).10
+If the distribution of jobs and workers saw a net improvement over time, the observed 2012 rate would be lower than the counterfactual rate (higher if there had been a net worsening).11